beginner-corp/docs.begin.com/src/shared/docs/en/getting-started/environments.md

 When working in your development environment, you may need to provide different environment variables.
 Begin uses [Architect](https://arc.codes/) to run your functions, and the same applies for local development.
 You can see the environment variables documentation for Architect [here](https://arc.codes/reference/cli/env#the-arc-env-file).

-To add an environment variable, first add a `.arc-env` file to your project.
+To add an environment variable, first add a `.env` file to your project.
 This file should also be included in your `.gitignore` file.
-The `.arc-env` file is automatically read by `arc sandbox` and populates `process.env`
+The `.env` file is automatically read by `arc sandbox` and populates `process.env`.

 For your development environment, you should use the `@testing` environment.
-Your `.arc-env` file may look like this:
+Your `.env` file may look like this:

 ```
-# example .arc-env
+# example .env
 @testing
-SOME_VAR some-value
+SOME_VAR_1=some-value
+SOME_VAR_2=some-other-value
 ```